spaceofkina/Tangled-fb/README.md

 - Sign in with JSONPlaceholder
   - User authentication system (Admin & Regular Users)
   - Post management with comments
-  - Interactive user profiles with Mapblibre integration
+  - Interactive user profiles with Maplibre integration
   - Data visualization for admin users
 - Post text and emojis (applicable only to users-- signed in with google account [comments and image uploads coming soon])
 - Like and interact with posts (applicable only to users-- signed in with google account)